jaideng123/ScannerApp/README.md

 The mounts were 3D-printed using solidworks, the files are under the Final-3D-Designs directory and could use some reworking as it was very hard to fit the screws into some of them

+the solenoids can be a little tempermental so just give them a gentle nudge if they dont engage